DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Feb 10.md

 ## Settings for Audio Settings in the Menu

 - This task will most likely take you the most time out of all your tasks for this week.
+- For this task, you are allowed to edit the `UserSettings` file, and you are encouraged to do so.
+- The settings for this task will go in the "Audio" tab of the settings menu.